 Sports betting is not legal in the state of Texas unless you are using an offshore site.
 But currently, Texas has not legalized domestic sports betting, meaning you can’t bet on a site like DraftKings or BetMGM while in the state of Texas.

 It is unclear when sports betting will be legal in Texas.
-There have been mixed reviews amongst the Texas legislators, but a bill has come about in 2021 that could move Texans closer to legalizing sports betting.
-Stay updated over the next few months.
+There have been mixed reviews amongst the Texas legislators, and a bill came in 2021, but failed.
+Stay updated over the next few months, following the midterm elections.

 Currently, Texas has outlawed sports betting, both retail and mobile, in the state.
 Since the federal ban has been lifted, Texas has been one of 30 states who have yet to allow legalized sports betting in any fashion while in state lines.